dotnet/dotnet-monitor/documentation/learningPath/egress.md

 # Egress

 `dotnet monitor` includes functionality to egress (send) artifacts to permanent storage locations, such as `Azure Blob Storage`.
-For v8, `dotnet monitor` has converted to an extensible egress model that allows developers to author their own egress providers that aren't included in the default `dotnet monitor` product.
+For .NET Monitor 8, the tool has converted to using an extensible egress model that allows developers to author their own egress providers that aren't built into the `dotnet monitor` product.
 This section covers how the egress extensibility model works, and provides information about how to develop an egress extension (using the `AzureBlobStorage` egress provider as an example).

 ## How Egress Works